Sprinkler Requirements in Northern Westchester Renovations: When NFPA 13D Triggers and What It Costs

 What 13D Costs in Northern Westchester

-Installation costs for residential sprinkler systems in northern Westchester typically run $1.50–$3.50 per square foot of conditioned space, with the high end of the range driven by retrofit complexity, well-and-pump system requirements, and the typical premium on northern Westchester trade rates.
-On a 4,000-square-foot home, that’s $6,000–$14,000 for the sprinkler system alone—more on retrofits, less on new construction where the system can be installed without working around finished surfaces.
+Installation costs vary by project type, water-supply configuration, and labor market.
+Industry sources typically report a range of $1.50–$3.50 per square foot of conditioned space for residential sprinkler systems, with the higher end driven by retrofit complexity, well-and-pump system requirements, and trade-rate premiums in higher-cost markets like northern Westchester.
+On a 4,000-square-foot home, that translates to roughly $6,000–$14,000 for the sprinkler system alone — typically more on retrofits, less on new construction where the system can be installed without working around finished surfaces.

 Where the cost varies